 Throughout the year, we present a multitude of lectures that feature local, regional and national experts.
 Every late winter into spring, our Fun and Free Lecture Series offers insights and ideas on many preservation issues inside and outside of historic structures to specific issues that property owners and communities face in preserving their historic treasures.Most of our lectures are free and open to the public as part of our service to the greater community’s continuing education.

 Our late spring Historic Home & Garden Tour frequently includes national authors and guest speakers who are interested in visiting our community and sharing their research and understanding architectural history, trends, movements, and design.
-In 2013, we'll be partnering with the Lafayette Place Neighborhood, one of the three great developments of the Wildwood Company, and Lee and Joel Ninde.
+In 2014, we'll be partnering with the Forest Park Boulevard Neighborhood.

 Our walking tours are a great way to learn more about Fort Wayne's beginning and growing years while spending a relaxing time in the city.
 Each tour is presented by professional tour guides and focuses on notable architecture, important sites and local history.
 Tours are available year-round and ideal for groups, schools, organizations, and individuals.